On Integrable Structure of Null String in (Anti-)de Sitter Space: Introduction

-Apart from perturbative approaches to solve string equations, applicable to a wide class of curved spaces \cite{deVega1992}, \cite{Zheltukhin1996}, \cite{Roshchupkin1997}, \cite{Roshchupkin1998}, for certain backgrounds with high symmetry, in particular cosets of the (semisimple) Lie groups, there was proved classical integrability of respective two-dimensional sigma-models.
-Their equations were presented in the form of the zero-curvature condition for the Lax connection 1-form that depends on the spectral parameter \cite{Pohlmeyer1976}, \cite{Luscher1978}, \cite{Eichenherr1979} (see also \cite{Zakharov1978}, \cite{Barbashov1981}, \cite{Zheltukhin1983}, where integrability of two-dimensional sigma-models and strings on various group manifolds was examined).
-This implies existence of an infinite number of the world-sheet conserved (non-)local currents and allows application of powerful methods to find the spectrum of such models (see, e.g. reviews \cite{Bombardelli2016}, \cite{Zarembo2017}).
-Among these coset spaces of notable physical interest are de Sitter and anti-de Sitter spaces that are solutions of the vacuum Einstein equations with positive/negative cosmological constant.
-They can be realized as the coset manifolds $SO(1,D)/SO(1,D-1)$ and $SO(2,D-1)/SO(1,D-1)$ respectively.
-Integrable structures of two-dimensional sigma-models in these spaces have been extensively examined (see, e.g. \cite{Barbashov1981}, \cite{deVega1993}, \cite{Burrington2009}, \cite{Hoare2012}, \cite{Katsinis2022}).
+Apart from perturbative approaches to solve string equations, applicable to a wide class of curved spaces \cite{deVega1992,Roshchupkin1998,Zheltukhin1996,Roshchupkin1997}, for certain backgrounds with high symmetry, in particular cosets of (semisimple) Lie groups, there was proved classical integrability of respective two-dimensional sigma-models.
+Their equations were presented in the form of the zero-curvature condition for the Lax connection 1-form that depends on the spectral parameter \cite{Eichenherr1979,Luscher1978,Pohlmeyer1976}.
+Integrability of two-dimensional sigma-models and strings on various group manifolds was examined also in~\cite{Barbashov1981,Zakharov1978,Zheltukhin1983}.
+It implies existence of an infinite number of the world-sheet conserved \mbox{(non-)local} currents.
+There were elaborated powerful methods to find the spectrum of such models (see, e.g., reviews \cite{Bombardelli2016,Zarembo2017}).
+Especially interesting among these coset spaces are de Sitter and anti-de Sitter spaces, that are solutions of the vacuum Einstein equations with positive/negative cosmological constant.
+They can be realized as the coset manifolds respectively.
+Integrable structures of two-dimensional sigma-models in these spaces have been extensively examined (see, e.g., \cite{Barbashov1981,Burrington2009,deVega1993,Hoare2012,Katsinis2022}).